 Salt Lake City is known for its great skiing, its Mormon residents, and its amazing history.
-If you are planning a vacation to this western city, then take some time to tour its attractions.
+If you plan a vacation to this western city, take some time to tour its attractions.
 Many of the attractions in Salt Lake City, even the most famous ones, are free of charge.

 - Extend your trip onward to Arizona with this incredible Utah + Arizona itinerary.

 - Heading north from SLC, you can’t miss this incredible national park road trip from Salt Lake City to Yellowstone, taking in Grand Teton National Park.

 - Unfamiliar with driving conditions in the desert?
 You’ll want to check out our desert driving tips before you hit the road.